 The LGPS is a funded scheme.
 The assets of the LGPS are measured using closing fair values.
-LGPS liabilities are measured using the closing fair value method and discounted at the current rate of return on a high quality corporate bond of equivalent term and currency to the liabilities.
-The actuarial valuations are obtained at least triennially.
-The next actuarial valuation of the Fund will be carried out as at 31 March 2019.
+LGPS liabilities are measured using the closing fair value method and discounted at the current rate of return on a high-quality corporate bond of equivalent term and currency to the liabilities.
+The actuarial valuations are obtained at least triennially and are updated at each balance sheet date.
 The amounts charged to operating surplus are the current service costs and the costs of scheme introductions, benefit changes, settlements and curtailments.
 They are included as part of staff costs as incurred.
 Net interest on the net defined benefit liability/asset is also recognised in the Statement of Comprehensive Income and comprises the interest cost on the defined benefit obligation and interest income on the scheme assets, calculated by multiplying the fair value of the scheme assets at the beginning of the period by the rate used to discount the benefit obligations.
-The difference between the interest and other finance costs.
+The difference between the interest income on the scheme assets and the actual return on the scheme assets is recognised in interest and other finance costs.